dqrobotics/dqrobotics.github.io/index.md

 to your catkin workspace.
 If you installed Eigen3 as described in the last step, it should compile without problems.

-There’s an example catkin package that uses the dq_robotics catkin package
+There is an example catkin package that uses the dq_robotics catkin package

 {% highlight sh %}
 [PATH_TO_DQ_ROBOTICS_FOLDER]/dq_robotics/ROS/dq_robotics_example